Duculet/QualifierRecommender/server/README.md

 # Server Module

-The Server Module will serve as thin layer of communication between the outside world and the recomender.
+The Server Module will serve as thin layer of communication between the outside world and the recommender.
 It sets up an API using a HTTP server for basic communication with JSON.

 ## Endpoints